camunda-community-hub/camunda-8-helm-profiles/azure/ingress/nginx/tls/README.md

 You can re-install this profile easily.
 First run `make clean` to remove all kubernetes objects created by `make`.
 Then, re-run `make` to re-install.

 WARNING!!!
 This will completely destroy your cluster and everything inside of it!!!
 To completely delete your cluster, run `make clean-kube`.

+See the main README for [Troubleshooting, Tips, and Tricks](../../../../README.md##troubleshooting-tips-and-tricks)